adamlilith/omnibus/README.md

 * `roundTo`: Rounds a value to the nearest target value.
 * `rowColIndexing`: Convert between row and column indexing of a matrix.
 * `stretchMinMax`: Rescale values to a given range.
+* `unlistRecursive`: For any object in a list that is also a list, unlist it.

 ## Dates ##
 * `domLeap`: Data frame of days of each month in a leap year.